The shift-and-invert Arnoldi method for singular matrix pencils: Introduction

+There is a related method to reduce the singular pencil to a problem of order $k$ by randomly combining rows and columns \cite{Hochstenbach2023a} when the normal rank is known.
+The method described in this paper presents another way by selecting $k$ rows and columns, from the pivot selection of the LU factorization of $A-\sigma B$.
+We compare both approaches numerically.

+The paper proposes a concept rather than a complete solution: sparse linear system solvers that remove or add rows and columns do not exist and are a major challenge in software development.
+Also, reliable pivoting schemes for singular matrices are currently missing.
+However, for rectangular problems of full rank, we show how existing sparse direct solvers can be used.

 The remainder of the paper is organized as follows.
-In Section~2, we introduce the background information and the spectral properties of bordered system.
-Section~3 presents the Arnoldi method for bordered system.
-In Section~4, a rank detection technique is employed based on a sparse LU decomposition.
-In Section~5, we extend our method and rank detection to rectangular problems.
-Numerical examples are presented in Section~6 to illustrate the theory and the proposed method.
-Finally, in Section~7, we conclude the paper and discuss future directions of research.
+In Section~\ref{sec:prelim}, we introduce the background information and the spectral properties of the regularized pencils.
+Section~\ref{sec:arnoldi} presents the Arnoldi method for the regularized pencils.
+Section~\ref{sec:lu} presents a sparse LU decomposition that determines $F$ and $G$.
+In Section~\ref{sec:rec}, we extend our method to rectangular problems.
+Numerical examples are presented in Section~\ref{sec:examples} to illustrate the proposed method and to compare with randomized methods.
+Finally, Section~7, contains the main conclusions of the work.